|Theme||Visible||Selectable||Appearance||Zoom Range (now: 0)|

 Kodama, J. (Hokkaido University) | Nakaya, M. (Hazama-ando Co.
 Ltd.) | Nara, Y. (Tottori University) | Goto, T. (Muroran Institute of Technology) | Fukuda, D. (Hokkaido University) | Fujii, Y. (Hokkaido University) | Kaneko, K. (Horonobe Institute for the Subsurface Environment Technology)

+Understanding fracture process of rocks exposed to freeze-thaw cycles is a fundamental issue for stability assessment of a rock fill dam as well as a rock slope, especially in cold weather regions.
 In this study, cyclic freeze-thaw tests were carried out on rock samples in order to characterize fracture propagation by freeze-thaw action.
 The fracture process was characterized by macroscopic observation by digital camera and changes in water absorption.
 Fracture initiation and propagation inside of the specimen were also observed using X-ray CT scanner.
 It was found that the fracture process depends on the rock type.
-For rocks which possess preferred orientation of preexisting fractures and remarkable anisotropy in P-wave velocity, only one fracture propagated dominantly and split the rock specimen in half.
+For rocks which possess preferred orientation of pre-existing fractures and remarkable anisotropy in P-wave velocity, only one fracture propagated dominantly and split the rock specimen in half.
 Gradual increase in aperture of the fracture was observed not only on surfaces but also inside of the specimen.
 On the other hand, for isotropic rock, propagation and branching of several fractures occurred and rock samples were split into several parts.
+These fracture processes were confirmed by change in water absorption.
+Water absorption of the anisotropic rock tended to increase gradually with freeze-thaw cycles, but suddenly decreased to the initial value at the occurrence of split.
+In contrast, water absorption of the isotropic rock continued to increase even after sample split occurred.